 I hope everyone had a happy holiday!
 Ours was fun, but different.
 I didn’t cook and that felt weird, but being the bartender was fun and I’m proud to have introduced the family to “Whipped Cream Vodka” and Fulton’s Pumpkin Cream Liqueur.
 Speaking of which, there was no pumpkin pie, just buttermilk pie, and my sister-in-laws were having a little showdown over it.
 One buys it from a lady in Llano and the other keeps trying to make it as good as the lady in Llano, but can’t quite nail it.
 I didn’t like either, but I also didn’t care much for the buttermilk pie I made a few years ago.

 Anyway, that was our Thanksgiving.
 Happy Black Friday.
 Blech.
 Hope you got some deals without having to camp out in front of the Best Buy.
 If not, there’s always Black Saturday and Black Sunday to catch up.
-Until then, here’s a scone recipe to keep you going.
+Until then, I hope these Gingerbread Scones keep you going.

 Fuzz has been requesting scones for the past few days, so I’ve fulfilled that request by making a very small batch recipe (4 scones) and baking the scones fresh as needed.
 What I found was a) the dough freezes well and b) if you want, you can make the dough, put it in the refrigerator and bake the scones the next day.
 I do this all the time with cookie dough, but wasn’t sure it would work with scones.
 They were fine.